ceva24/ceva24.dev/posts/grails-layout-parameters.md

 ---
-title: "Grails: Passing Variables from a View into a Layout"
+title: "Grails: Passing Variables from a View to a Layout"
 date: "2015-08-29"
 ---